What is the meaning of exception management?

 There is a significant difference in the exception management applications in various industries that require unique needs and solutions.

-- Banking: In the banking industry, Issue tracking is applied to detect missing paperwork in the loan files, fraudulent transactions, and compliance with regulatory issues.
-As an illustration, the solutions of Alogent allow the flagging of uncompleted mortgage applications to automatically help banks with shortening delays in the processing and increasing customer satisfaction.
+• Banking: In the banking industry, Issue tracking is applied to detect missing paperwork in the loan files, fraudulent transactions, and compliance with regulatory issues.
+As an illustration, the solutions of Alogent allow the flagging of uncompleted mortgage applications to automatically help banks shorten delays in the processing and increase customer satisfaction.

-- Coordination: Transport and coordination operate in exception management where it tracks late shipments, route changes, and delivery exceptions.
+• Coordination: Transport and coordination operate in exception management, where they track late shipments, route changes, and delivery exceptions.
 Penske Logistics uses the systems to forewarn customers about delays and take alternative delivery plans.

 Exception Management Explained versus Management by Exception